Dependency Injection Demystified

 get_reference_to_cabinet().get_plate())

-In the programming world, handing my robot the rotten eggs and paper plates corresponds to using mock objects during automated tests.
+In the programming world, handing my robot the rotten eggs and paper plates might correspond to using mock objects during automated tests.
 Furthermore, it isn’t absolutely necessary to pass in objects as parameters.
 Instead you could imagine that my make_breakfast function queries a database, or an XML file, or some command-line switches, or anything else that allows me to specify at run time where to obtain the objects that provide the required capabilities.

 Update: Somebody already wrote an article with the exact same title as this more than a year ago.
 That article is very thorough and argues the same point that I want to make: dependency injection is an overblown term for a good idea.